Tumppi066/BIRDNEST-Reaktor-Answer/README.md

 * reaktorAPI.py -> handles interacting with the reaktor api
 * database.py -> interacts with the database to store, remove, and edit information.
 It does all the calculations for the web app, that then accesses these database files.

+The database uses two files in the .csv format, these are:

+    drones.csv ->
+    [serialNumber,model,manufacturer,mac,ipv4,ipv6,firmware,positionX,positionY,altitude,lastSeen, closestPosition x, closestPosition y]
+    pilots.csv ->
+    [name,phone,email,droneSerialNumber,lastViolation,lastSeen,closestPosition x,closestPosition y]

-The database does not save drone information and it is not used in this example.
-It could be quite easily used to show live positions of drones.
+The database does not persist drone information and I do not use the live feed in this project.
+It could however quite easily be used to show live positions of drones as future development.
 This is why it is included in the api as /drones.

 The web app consists of a basic html, css and js setup with no additional used javascript frameworks.
 # Dependencies